apache/gravitino/docs/manage-metalake-using-gravitino.md

 ### Load a metalake

-You can create a metalake by sending a `GET` request to the `/api/metalakes/{metalake_name}` endpoint or just use the Gravitino Java client.
+You can load a metalake by sending a `GET` request to the `/api/metalakes/{metalake_name}` endpoint or just use the Gravitino Java client.
 The following is an example of loading a metalake:

 <Tabs groupId="language" queryString>
 <TabItem value="shell" label="Shell">